coderhqco/claim-your-set-dsup/README.md

 # Democracy Straight-Up Project
 This repo is a prototype of the Democracy Straight-Up Project.

-1. to get started, click the 'Claim Your Seat' button on Homepage, fill in the information required and register
+1. To get started, click the 'Claim Your Seat' button on Homepage, fill in the information required and register
-2. after registration, you can 'Enter The Floor' and
+2. After registration, you can 'Enter The Floor' and
-    - create a Pod
+    - Create a CrCl
-    - join a Pod
+    - Join a CrCl
-    - manage rooms
+    - Manage rooms
-    - vote on bills
+    - Vote on bills

 ## Structure